rxchtsg/personalized-health-tracker/README.md

 # Personalized Health Tracker
 Very simple site I'm building to track my iron, vitamin d supplement intake/ hydration and overall protein habits.
+Note: I developed this project iteratively.
+I wrote the code, ran tests locally, and fixed bugs in small commits.
+To debug specific problems I consulted documentation, community resources, and used AI assisted debugging for hints, but I implemented, verified and adapted all logic myself.
+Below are the key milestones and references.

 # Day 1:
 - Made basic HTML pages (home, habits, about)